Diabetes: Stress & Depression

 These emotions are natural responses and are experienced by many people, especially when they are first diagnosed with diabetes.
 These emotions might also be experienced by someone managing diabetes over the long term.
-Emotional issues may make it harder to take care of you—to eat right, exercise, and rest—which in turn can affect blood sugar control.
+Emotional issues may make it harder to take care of you — to eat right, exercise and rest — which in turn can affect your blood sugar.
 In addition, you might find yourself trying to reduce stress with unhealthy behaviors, which can contribute to diabetes complications.

 What is stress?

 Most people experience stress as an emotional or physical strain.
 It can result in worry, anxiety, and tension.
 Everyday events or changes in life may create stress.
 Stress affects everyone to some degree, but it may be more difficult to manage when people learn that they have diabetes.

 Symptoms of stress can include:

 - Rapid breathing

 Stress can make it more difficult to manage your diabetes as it may throw off your daily routine and can result in wear and tear on your body.
 Hormones from stress increase your blood pressure, raise your heart rate, and can cause blood sugar to rise.
 High blood sugar can make you feel down or tired.
 Low blood sugar may result in your feeling upset or nervous.

 How can I reduce stress in my life?